oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 ${"##"} <a name="pry">Property accuracy</a>
 All readable dynamic properties have a minimum sample-rate that is related to the time interval between updates of the underlying telemetry.
-If the property returns the instantaneous value at the time of reading, we say that the sample-rate is 0.
-If the property will have an updated value every 1 millisecond, we say that the sample-rate is 1 millisecond.
+If the property returns the instantaneous value at the time of reading, we say that the sample interval is 0.
+If the property will have an updated value every 1 millisecond, we say that the sample interval is 1 millisecond.
 This means that software should not expect an accuracy of this property if sampled faster than 1 millisecond.

-Software can determine the minimum sample-rate for each property by using the appropriate availability function.
-The returned data gives the sample-rate in addition to the support and access-rights for the property.
-For example, calling ::${t}SysmanAvailableFreqProperties() with the property ::${T}_FREQ_PROP_FREQ_REQUEST will return a value of 1000 microseconds in ::${t}_freq_prop_capability_t.minSampleRate.
-This means that software should not expect to see new values for the current frequency for 1 millisecond after the last time it read the value.
+Software can determine the minimum sample interval for each property by using the appropriate availability function.
+The returned data gives the sample interval.
+For example, if calling ::${t}SysmanAvailableFreqProperties() with the property ::${T}_FREQ_PROP_FREQ_REQUEST returns ::${t}_freq_prop_capability_t.minGetInterval = 1000,
+this means that software should not expect to see new values for the current frequency for 1 millisecond after the last time it read the value.

+Similarly, writable dynamic properties have a minimum update-rate that is related to the time it takes for the hardware to accept the new value.
+Software can update the property faster than this rate, but it is unlikely that the new value will take effect immediately.
+If hardware changes immediately when a new property value is written, we say that the update interval is 0.
+If the property will only react to a new value after 1 millisecond, we say that the update interval is 1 millisecond.

+Software can determine the minimum update interval for each property by using the appropriate availability function.
+For example, if calling
+::${t}SysmanAvailableFreqProperties() with the property ::${T}_FREQ_PROP_FREQ_REQUEST returns ::${t}_freq_prop_capability_t.minSetInterval = 1000,
+this means that software should not expect a new frequency request to take effect until 1 millisecond has elapsed.

 ${"#"} <a name="ac">Accelerator assets</a>
 Some resources apply to more than one part of a device, but not necessarily the entire device.
 For example, there may be two frequency domains.
 One controls the performance